embedded-graphics/eg-seven-segment/README.md

 # eg-seven-segment

-Scalable seven-segment text renderer.

-`eg-seven-segment`is a text renderer for use with [`embedded-graphics`].
+`eg-seven-segment`is a seven-segment text renderer for use with [`embedded-graphics`].
 It can be used to draw seven-segment displays with any size.

+![eg-seven-segment example][img1]

 ## Examples